Common Types of Spondylolisthesis

 - maximize your flexibility and core strength

 Doctors will use medications for short periods to control pain, ease muscle spasms, and help regain a normal sleep pattern (if you are having trouble sleeping).
 Short periods of bed rest may help with acute pain.

 Doctors may recommend surgery If the usual treatments do not stabilize the spine and relieve the pain and swelling.

 Surgery for Spondylolisthesis

 There are two surgical procedures used in the treatment of spondylolisthesis:

 This is a fairly common surgical procedure in which the portion of the bone or other tissue that is pressing on the nerves is carefully removed.
 While this surgery can relieve much of the pain, it leaves the spine somewhat unstable, so it’s sometimes done with a spinal fusion.

 In order to stabilize the spine and prevent movement which could damage it further, two or more of the vertebrae become fused together so that as they heal, they become one solid bone.
-This procedure can lead to some loss of spinal flexibility, but it more than makes up for it by preventing motion which may lead to further injury and pain.
+This procedure, a spinal fusion, can lead to some loss of spinal flexibility, but it more than makes up for it by preventing motion which may lead to further injury and pain.

 Patients stay at the hospital for a few days.
-During this time, they will learn things such as movements to avoid, and to learn new ways to walk, sit, and stand safely.
+During this time, they will learn things such as movements to avoid and learn new ways to walk, sit, and stand safely.
 After the hospital stay, your doctor may choose to put you in a brace to keep the spine properly aligned.
 Full recovery generally takes 3-6 months and depends largely on factors such as age, overall wellness, and the severity of your condition.